GyverLibs/EncButton/README_EN.md

 <a id="callback"> </a>

 ### Collback
-You can connect the external feature of the event, it will be caused when any event occurs.This opportunity works in all classes ** with the ** button:
+You can connect the external function-shacklerCranberry, it will be caused when any event occurs.This opportunity works in all classes ** with the ** button:
 - `virtbutton`
 - `Button`
 - `virtencbutton`